stardist/stardist/README.md

 ## ImageJ/Fiji Plugin

 We currently provide a ImageJ/Fiji plugin that can be used to run pretrained StarDist models on 2D or 2D+time images.
-Installation and usage instruction can be found at the [plugin page](https://imagej.net/StarDist).
+Installation and usage instructions can be found at the [plugin page](https://imagej.net/StarDist).